The Finnish War of Independence and the Finnish Republic

 The Treaty of Brest-Litovsk ceded vast territories from the former Russian Empire to Germany, including parts of Finland.
 This incited concerns within Finland about its territorial integrity and sovereignty.
 For Finland, the treaty underscored the need to formalize its independence and establish stable diplomatic ties, particularly with neighboring Soviet Russia.

-See also The Bulgarian Revolution and the April Uprising
+See also The Finnish Republic and the Constitution of 1919

 In the aftermath of the treaty, Finnish-Soviet relations became complex and fragile.
 The Soviet government’s stance towards Finland, shaped by its revolutionary zeal and geopolitical interests, added uncertainties to the region.
 The treaty’s implications heightened Finland’s diplomatic efforts to secure international recognition and consolidate its position as a sovereign state within the European context.